jpergentino/shopping-rest-api/README.md

 ### OR

 ### 3.2 Using [Postman](https://www.getpostman.com) or Browser
-The APi mapping can be accessed by using the following URLs:
+Considering that the application is __up and running__, the APi mapping can be accessed by using the following URLs:

 ```
 http://localhost:8080/user